Wednesday, August 13, 2025

 I sought shelter under a railway bridge as lightning flashed and the heavens opened.
 The wind picked up and soon I was getting soaked by the near horizontal rain.
 The only nearby shelter was a corrugated iron shed that served as a grain store, into which I wheeled the bike as the storm increased in intensity until it became a grey-out and rain hit the ground like bullets.
 The owner of the grain store beckoned me into his primitive living room, where his wife insisted I join them for a second breakfast of noodle soup.

 “You’re crazy trying to get to Wubu on a day like this,” the farmer told me.
 “The weather forecast says it's going to rain all day.
 Stay here!
 Have a rest!” he insisted.
 Soaked to the skin after just a few minutes exposure to the elements, I had to agree.
-I returned to the 4-star comfort of the ‘Ritz’ hotel and spent the rest of the morning drying out my kit.
+After an hour I returned to the 4-star comfort of the ‘Ritz’ hotel and spent the rest of the morning drying out my kit.

 The rain eased off in the afternoon and I took a ride out to the local Buddhist monastery of Xiao Xitian (小西天).
 Perched on top of a narrow razorback pinnacle, the tiny temple looked like something from a fantasy tale.
 This was in a way correct, because the Xiao Xitian temple features as a setting in one of China’s most popular online role playing games, Black Myth Wukong, based on the monkey tales of the Journey from the West.